Sorry, there are no matching results

 To begin with you need to have a review of how your working practices are conducted.
 It is no use if your contract says you do this, but the reality is that you do that.
 HMRC insist that any evaluation of status is based on the reality of the engagement, not the theory of how it should be operating.

-Furthermore, your client will be providing you with a status determination before 6th April and is likely to be running your assignment through the Check Employment Status Tool, an online HMRC tool which provides an employment/self-employment status outcome.
+Furthermore, your client should have provided you with a status determination using the Check Employment Status Tool, an online HMRC tool which provides an employment/self-employment status outcome.
 If you have not reviewed, agreed and remediated certain aspects of the engagement you may find the tool delivers an inside IR35 outcome.